rpeden/prefect-datadog/README.md

 To make things easy, this repository includes two Prefect logging config files - one for each `FileHandler`.
 Both include a new `datadog` entry in the `handlers` section.
 You can use either file as a starting point if you don't already use a customized `logging.yml`.

-Let's take look at each of them:
+Let's examine each of them:

 **size-rotating-logging.yml**
 ```yaml